ManuelRausch/StatConfR/README.md

 The function `fitConfModels` allows the user to fit several confidence models separately to the data of each participant.
-The data should be provided via the argument `.data` in the form of a data.frame object with the following variables in seperate columns: - stimulus (factor with 2 levels): The property of the stimulus which defines which response is correct - diffCond (factor): The experimental manipulation that is expected to affect discrimination sensitivity - correct (0-1):
+The data should be provided via the argument `.data` in the form of a data.frame object with the following variables in separate columns: - stimulus (factor with 2 levels): The property of the stimulus which defines which response is correct - diffCond (factor): The experimental manipulation that is expected to affect discrimination sensitivity - correct (0-1):